segmentio/segment-docs/src/connections/destinations/catalog/gainsight-px/index.md

 metadata in Gainsight PX.
 Any matching custom attributes will also be mapped into Gainsight PX.
 You'll be able to find all users and traits in the "Audience explorer" in Gainsight PX.

-Segment must be running on all of pages of your web application or site that you wish to use Gainsight PX on.
+Segment must be running on all pages of the web application or site that you want to use Gainsight PX on.
 Your Segment integration must include use of the identify call (identifies the user & group/account).

 ## Track